SolderedElectronics/Inkplate-documentation/source/gui-designer.rst

 Making widgets
 ##############
-    | We strongly incourage those familiar with JavaScript to try their luck making widgets.
+    | We strongly encourage those familiar with JavaScript to try their luck making widgets.
     | Take a look in our source, under widgets/clock.js or graph.js.
     | Basicaly all there needs to be is name, type (widget), id initialized to 0,
     | variables shown to user, draw function (here used as a helper to _draw method),